favonia/cloudflare-ddns/README.markdown

     # Restart the updater after reboot
     cap_add:
       - SETUID
-        # Capability to change user ID
+        # Capability to change user ID; needed for using PUID
       - SETGID
-        # Capability to change group ID
+        # Capability to change group ID; needed for using PGID
     cap_drop:
       - all
       # Drop all other capabilities